origo-map/origo-documentation/content/layers.md

 `maxScale` | the maximum scale the layer is visible.
 Optional.
 `attributes` | definition of [attributes](#attributes) and how they should be presented in featureinfo.
 If not provided all available attributes will be shown with a standard template.
 `searchable` | used with includeSearchableLayers in search control.
 Can be set to 'always', true (when visible) or false.
+`tileGrid` | custom tileGrid for the AGS tile layer. extent, alignBottomLeft, resolutions and tileSize can be set.

 Source options | Description
 ---|---
 `url` | url to the ArcGIS Server endpoint
+`tileGrid` | custom tileGrid for the AGS tile source. extent, alignBottomLeft, resolutions and tileSize can be set.

 #### Basic example AGS_TILE